 Find a Beautiful Miradouro Overlooking Porto

-There are many beautiful viewpoints, or as they’re called in Portugal: miradouros, in Porto to admire.
-One of the most famous is probably Miradouro do Jardim de Morro.
-It’s lively and crowded every evening, which naturally attracts artists who make lovely music while you sit on the grass enjoying the sunset over the Douro.
+Porto has many beautiful viewpoints, or as they’re called here: miradouros.
+One of the most famous is Miradouro do Jardim do Morro, lively and crowded every evening, which naturally attracts street musicians while you sit on the grass and watch the sunset over the Douro.

 Other miradouros to visit include Miradouro da Vitoria, Miradouro das Fontainhas, Miradouro do Infante, or Miradouro do Rua das Aldas.

-Looking for a more intimate spot to watch the sunset over the Douro?
-Walk a bit further from the city toward Miradouro das Fontainhas, where you could descend into the little gardens.
-This was recommended by a local.
-I indeed saw there were some kind of community gardens situated there, but it didn’t feel quite right to walk around there.
-It was very quiet when I walked there, which was very welcome, but the beautiful sunset was nowhere to be found that day.
+Looking for a quieter spot to watch the sunset?
+Walk a little further toward Miradouro das Fontainhas, where you can descend into small community gardens.
+A local recommended this to me.
+It was very quiet when I walked there, which was welcome, though the sunset itself was hiding behind clouds that day.

 Capela das Almas

-Another beautiful chapel tiled with Azulejos.
-From a distance, you can see the blue shimmering on this church; the entire front and side are beautifully painted.
-The chapel is a popular background for many people’s new profile photos or Instagram updates 🙂 Inside, the church is also well-appointed with statues and gold.
+Another beautiful chapel, tiled in azulejos.
+From a distance, you can already see the blue shimmering on the facade.
+The chapel is a popular backdrop for photos, and rightly so.
+Inside, it’s well worth a look too, with statues and gold detailing.

 The street Rua Santa Catarina where Capela das Almas is located is a nice street to browse for potential souvenirs.